madper/passenger/src/agent/Core/SpawningKit/README.md

 The work directory doesn't *have* to be used by the subprocess.
 The handshake procedure works fine even if the subprocess does not do anything with it.

+The workdirectory's location is communicated to subprocesses through the `PASSENGER_SPAWN_WORK_DIR` environment variable.

 The work directory has the following structure.
 Entries that are created during the SpawningKit preparation step are marked with "[P]".
 All other entries may be created by the subprocess.

 ~~~